-Drug Medical Necessity Antisense Oligonucleotide is, IV Amondys 45 (casimersen) IV Amondys 45 (casimersen) is subject to review for site of service administration.
-Amondys 45 (casimersen) may be considered medically necessary for the treatment of Duchenne muscular dystrophy (DMD) when all the following are met: The individual is aged 21 years or younger AND Is assigned male at birth AND Has the diagnosis of DMD AND Has a confirmed mutation of the DMD gene that is amenable to exon 45 skipping: Genetic testing is required to determine the specific DMD gene mutation for a definitive diagnosis AND Can ambulate (with or without assistance) and complete a 6-minute-walk distance test of at least 250 meters Record of the baseline 6MWT is necessary for the initial review.
-AND Has been established on a stable dose of corticosteroids for at least 3 months AND Dose is limited to 30 mg/kg IV once weekly Note: Assistance not to include use of a wheelchair Exondys 51 (eteplirsen) IV Exondys 51 (eteplirsen) is subject to review for site of service administration.
-Exondys 51 (eteplirsen) may be considered medically necessary for the treatment of Duchenne muscular dystrophy (DMD) when all the following are met: The individual is aged 19 years or younger

 Drug Medical Necessity

+Antisense Oligonucleotid es, IV

+Amondys 45 (casimersen) IV Amondys 45 (casimersen) is subject to review for site of service administration.

+Amondys 45 (casimersen) may be considered medically

+necessary for the treatment of Duchenne muscular dystrophy

+(DMD) when all the following are met:

+The individual is aged 21 years or younger

 AND

 Is assigned male at birth

 AND

 Has the diagnosis of DMD

 AND

 Has a confirmed mutation of the DMD gene that is amenable

-to exon 51 skipping:
+to exon 45 skipping:

+Genetic testing is required to determine the specific DMD gene mutation for a definitive diagnosis

+AND

+• Can ambulate (with or without assistance) and complete a 6-

+minute-walk distance test of at least 250 meters

+Record of the baseline 6MWT is necessary for the initial review

+AND

+• Has been established on a stable dose of corticosteroids for at

+least 3 months

+AND

+Dose is limited to 30 mg/kg IV once weekly

+Note: Assistance not to include use of a wheelchair

+Drug Medical Necessity

+Exondys 51 (eteplirsen) IV Exondys 51 (eteplirsen) is subject to review for site of service

+administration.

+Exondys 51 (eteplirsen) may be considered medically necessary

+for the treatment of Duchenne muscular dystrophy (DMD) when all the following are met:

+The individual is aged 19 years or younger

+AND

+Is assigned male at birth

+AND

+Has the diagnosis of DMD

+AND

+Has a confirmed mutation of the DMD gene that is amenable to even 51 ckinning:

-Genetic testing is required to determine the specific DMD
+to exon 51 skipping: Genetic testing is required to determine the specific DMD

 gene mutation for a definitive diagnosis

 AND

 • Can ambulate (with or without assistance) and complete a 6-

 minute-walk distance test of at least 250 meters

-Record of the baseline 6MWT is necessary for the initial
+Record of the baseline 6MWT is necessary for the initial review

-review

-AND • Has been established on a stable dose of corticostoroids for at
+AND

-Thas been established on a stable dose of controsteroids for at least 3 months
+Has been established on a stable dose of corticosteroids for at least 3 months

+AND

 Dose is limited to 30 mg/kg IV once weekly

 Note: Assistance not to include use of a wheelchair

 Viltepso (vitolarsen) IV Viltepso (vitolarsen) may be considered medically necessary

 for the treatment of Duchenne muscular dystrophy (DMD)

 when all the following are met:

-The individual is aged 10 years or younger
+The individual is aged 10 years or younger AND

-AND

 Is assigned male at birth

 AND

 Has the diagnosis of DMD

-AND

-Has a confirmed mutation of the DMD gene that is amenable

-to exon 53 skipping:

-Genetic testing is required to determine the specific DMD

-gene mutation for a definitive diagnosis

-AND